Gluten-free diets are increasingly popular.

 They are made with almond flour, organic coconut, and flaxseeds.

-Simple Mills also have many GF baking mixes and grain-free crackers you can add to your variety.
+Simple Mills also has many GF baking mixes and grain-free crackers you can add to your variety.

 2. Snyder Pretzels

 If you love pretzels, you’ll love the ones from Snyder.

 They have a variety of pretzel styles, such as rods, sticks, and twists.

 Their texture is very similar to regular pretzels and you can even pair these with Nutella for a savory snack.

 If a treat is needed for an event, you can create chocolate covered pretzels with fun toppings for all to enjoy.

 Looking for a snack bar or energy bites to take on your next hiking trip or outdoor adventure?
 This protein bar from Kind is a serious indulgence.

 It has a mouth-full of crunch from cashews, providing grams of protein.

 It’s a favorite gluten-free snack to take on the go.